The Devil Is a Woman (1935 film)

-The Devil Is a Woman is a 1935 American romance film directed and photographed by Josef von Sternberg, adapted from the 1898 novel La Femme et le pantin by Pierre Louÿs.
-The film was based on a screenplay by John Dos Passos, and stars Marlene Dietrich, Lionel Atwill, Cesar Romero, Edward Everett Horton, and Alison Skipworth.
-The movie is the last of the six Sternberg-Dietrich collaborations for Paramount Pictures.
+The Devil Is a Woman is a 1935 American romantic drama film directed and photographed by Josef von Sternberg from a screenplay by John Dos Passos, based on the 1898 novel The Woman and the Puppet by Pierre Louÿs.
+The film stars Marlene Dietrich, Lionel Atwill, and Cesar Romero.
+It marks the last of the six Sternberg–Dietrich collaborations for Paramount Pictures.

-Plot summary
+Plot

-During Carnival in early-twentieth century Spain, the boulevards of Seville are jammed with revelers wearing grotesque costumes and masks.
-A detachment of Civil Guards stagger among the masquerading merrymakers, bewildered by the "riotous disorder".
-A frenzied merriment prevails.
+During Carnival in early-20th-century Spain, the boulevards of Seville are jammed with revelers wearing grotesque costumes and masks.
+A detachment of Civil Guards stagger among the masquerading merrymakers.
 Antonio Galvan, a young bourgeois revolutionary home from his exile in Paris to visit his parents, mixes with the crowds while evading the authorities pursuing him.
-He makes eye contact with the dazzling Concha, who is perched on a float in the parade.
-She flees into the crowd with Antonio in pursuit, and he is rewarded with a secret note inviting him to meet with her in person that evening.
+He makes eye contact with the dazzling Concha Perez, who is perched on a float in the parade.
+She flees into the crowd with Antonio in pursuit, and he is rewarded with a note inviting him to meet with her in person that evening.

-Antonio has a chance encounter with a friend he has not seen in years, Don Pasqual, a middle-aged aristocrat and former Captain of the Civil Guard.
-The younger man, consumed with the image of the lovely Concha, asks the older gentleman what he knows of the mysterious girl.
-Don Pasqual solemnly relates, via a series of flashbacks, the details of a fateful relationship he had with the young temptress, his tale the confession of a man in thrall to the devastating girl.
-He says Concha subjected him to ridicule and humiliation, manipulating Don Pasqual in the manner of a puppet master, and he could not help but submit.
-His public prestige and authority were ultimately shattered, and he resigned his commission in disgrace, after which, satisfied with her conquest, Concha flung him aside for a final time.
+Antonio runs into an old friend, Don Pasqual, a middle-aged aristocrat and former Captain of the Civil Guard.
+Learning of Antonio's infatuation with Concha, Pasqual solemnly relates, via a series of flashbacks, the details of how the young temptress ruined his life.
+After helping Concha quit her job at a cigarette factory, Pasqual proposed to her, but she disappeared after sending him a letter telling him she never wanted to see him again.
+Three months later, she returned to ask him for money, while insisting that she loved him, but she rejected his second proposal.
+Some time later, Pasqual, still in love with Concha, found her working as a singer in a nightclub.
+He later bought her out of her contract so they could be together, but she left with a young bullfighter.
+Due to his association with Concha, his reputation was tarnished, and he resigned his commission in disgrace.